Los Angeles Times bombing: Big trial in Indianapolis

 As part of the McNamara brothers' plea bargain, Los Angeles prosecutors had agreed not to pursue other labor union officials for the L.A. bombings.
 But the federal government was not a party to the agreement, and in 1912 brought charges against 54 union men, mostly national and local officials of the Iron Workers Union, for involvement in a five-year nationwide campaign of dynamite.
 Because such things as murder or destruction of property were not federal crimes, the defendants were charged with the federal crime of conspiracy to illegally transport dynamite on railroad trains.
 A number of different attorneys represented different defendants, but leading the defense was sitting US senator from Indiana, John W. Kern.

 Leading up to the trial, the number of defendants was reduced from 54 to 48.
-The McNamara brothers were dropped from the trial because they were already imprisoned in California; two more pled guilty; one was a fugitive and could not be found; and the trial of one was delayed because of an injury.
+The McNamara brothers were dropped from the trial because they were already imprisoned in California; two more pleaded guilty; one was a fugitive and could not be found; and the trial of one was delayed because of an injury.
 Judge A. B. Anderson dismissed charges against eight men after the trial started, for lack of evidence.